Get THE MOST out of your AC!

 Unwanted sunlight that enters through your windows cannot escape, in turn, causing your air conditioner to work harder to produce more cool air.
 When drawing your blinds, especially during midday, this can lower the temperature’s home up to 20 degrees.
 To take it a step further, consider buying light-colored blinds that reflect rather than absorb the sun’s heat.
 This will help get the most life out of your ac so it doesn’t work as hard.

-To improve the energy efficiency in your home with your air conditioner, make sure the duct work that runs through an unconditioned space is properly sealed.
-This ensures that there aren’t any leaks in your conditioned air.
-This is one of the most effective ways to extend the life of air conditioning unit.
+To improve the energy efficiency in your home with your air conditioner, make sure the duct work that runs through an unconditioned space is properly sealed and intact.
+This ensures your conditioned air will get to where it needs to go efficiently.

-Do smart thermostats save money and energy?
-Of course!
-Smart thermostats also will learn a household’s patterns and adjust cooling according to when a home is occupied or is about to be occupied.
-In the end, this device will help you reduce energy costs, track your energy usage, and control your thermostat.
-This can be super helpful so you do not have to keep turning the ac on and off, as that can be bad for your air conditioning.
+Smart thermostats will also learn a household’s patterns and adjust cooling according to when a home is occupied or is about to be occupied.
+In the end, this device will help you reduce energy costs, track your energy usage, and control your comfort.
+This can be super helpful for both comfort and effective running of the system.
 Call Air-Rite for a Smart Thermostat installation today, and take advantage of our smart energy rebates from your utility providers.

 Often an overlooked remedy, changing the direction of your ceiling fan can improve your air circulation.
 During the summer, ceiling fans should rotate counterclockwise.
 This pushes cool air down to the floor and makes your home feel cooler without affecting the room temperature (meaning you can use less energy and get the most out of your ac).